shikaan/shikaan.github.io/_posts/2024-09-16-x86-64-conditionals.md

 }
 ```

-Most of the time, the execution is linear: instructions are executed one after the other in the order they are coded, top to bottom.
+Most of the time, the execution is linear: instructions are executed one after the other in the order they are coded.
+Top to bottom.
 Some instructions, however, can break this convention and are called _Control Transfer Instructions_ (CTIs).

 The CTIs we will focus on are categorized as _conditional_ and _unconditional_, and they make control flow possible in assembly by allowing execution of nonconsecutive instructions.
 Software interrupts are the other type of CTI; we won't explicitly touch them here[^2] since they are tightly intertwined with operative systems beyond the scope of this series.